-If you don’t have a mobile app in today’s ever expanding the digital universe, you’re missing out on a huge opportunity, even – dare one say – a modern business necessity.
+If you don’t have a mobile app in today’s ever-expanding digital universe, you’re missing out on a huge opportunity, even – dare one say – a modern business necessity.
 Research shows that mobile users spend 90% of their mobile online time on mobile apps rather than the mobile web.
 Yes, there are thousands of apps competing for attention, but in order to grow as a business, you have to use all available channels to reach your target audience.
 If done well, the results can generate income, brand recognition and brand loyalty amongst many other benefits.
 Small businesses need to ensure they have clear aims about what their mobile app purpose is, in order to make it a wise investment.
 However, there are some key compelling reasons why small businesses should consider investing in a mobile app.
 If you are considering building an app, keep in mind that apps for Android and iOS are built on different technologies and that apps for iPhone may need adjustment for the iPad.

 Here are our top 7 reasons to implement a mobile app for your small business today:

 1. It’s not as expensive as you might think.